 Third-best method: Metric quantities are available for most, but not all, at-home foods and not available for foods consumed away from home.
-The third-best method further sacrifices accuracv by using the calorie content of identifiable foods consumed at home to estimate that of all of the unidentifiable foods consumed at home in addition to foods consumed away from home.
-As for the second-best method, to estimate the unknown energy content, the total expenditure on unidentifiable foods consumed at home is divided by the priceper-calorie of the identifiable foods consumed at home.
+The third-best method further sacrifices accuracy by using the calorie content of identifiable foods consumed at home to estimate that of all of the unidentifiable foods consumed at home in addition to foods consumed away from home.
+As for the second-best method, to estimate the unknown energy content, the total expenditure on unidentifiable foods consumed at home.
 Because the calorie content of unidentifiable foods and foods consumed away from home is unknown, this method can lead to great inaccuracies if the proportion of expenditures on these foods is substantial.

-Table 6 reports the percent of the assessment surveys for which the first- through third-best methods can be used and the three underlying criteria employed to make this determination.
+Table 6 reports the percent of the assessment surveys for which the first- through thirdbest methods can be used and the three underlying criteria employed to make this determination.
 The first criterion relates to the ability to identify what the at-home food items are.
 Such a "food identification" condition is necessary for being able to translate food quantities into their calorie content since the foods must be matched with a food in a food composition table (see Section 5.1.4 below).
-The identification condition used here is that 95 percent
+The identification condition used here is that 95 percent of the food items in the at-home food list fall into one and only one of the Basic Food Groups given in Table 2.
+Note that this is one of the criteria used to judge the specificity of survey food lists in Section 3.5.
+The second criterion, which is applied to all three methods, is that reasonably accurate estimates of metric quantities can be calculated from the at-home food data.
+The third criterion relates to data collection on food consumed away from home.